mail2sada/Golang-Batch2/03_Array_Slice/README.md

         Syntax:
             var array[size]type = [size]type{idx1:val1, idx2:val2, idx3:, val3,... size}

+        Example:

+            package main

+            import "fmt"

+            func main() {
+                fmt.Println("Demo: Initializing specific elements of array")

+                // we will declare an array of int with size 10 and intializing index 0, 5, 9

+                var integerArray = [10]int{0: 100, 5: 200, 9: 300}

+                fmt.Println("Contents of array are ", integerArray)
+            }

     5. Initialising array with ellipses
+        While declaring array if we are sure of the number of elements it will have we can use ellipses
+        Syntax:

+            var array = [...]type {val1, val2, val3...}

+        Example:
+            package main

+            import "fmt"

+            func main() {

+                fmt.Println("Demo: Declaration and initialisation with elipsis")

+                var arrayInt = [...]int{10, 20, 30, 40, 50}

+                fmt.Println("Contents of arrayInt:", arrayInt)

+                strArray := [...]string{"Red", "Green", "Blue"}

+                fmt.Println("Contents of strArray:", strArray)

+                strNewArray := [...]string{1: "Hello", 5: "Namaste", 10: "How are you?"}

+                fmt.Println("Contents of strNewArray:", strNewArray)
+            }

     6. len function
     6. loop through an array
 2. Copying an Array into Another Array